-My son Keith and I just made it home after action packed 4 days / 3 nights of exploring and touring the Gulf Islands of British Columbia.
-We took basic camping gear and our trusty small 14 foot Caribe RIB (rigid inflatable boat) with a Yamaha 60 hp motor on it.
-I grew up on the west coast where my father had worked as a mariner on the steam ships going from Vancouver to Prince Rupert and all point in between.
-He had always dreamed of one day getting a zodiac (generic name for RIB) and going boat camping on the coast.
+My son Keith and I just made it home after action-packed 4 days / 3 nights of exploring and touring the Gulf Islands of British Columbia.
+We took basic camping gear and our trusty small 14-foot Caribe RIB (rigid inflatable boat) with a Yamaha 60-hp motor on it.
+I grew up on the west coast where my father had worked as a mariner on the steamships going from Vancouver to Prince Rupert and all points in between.
+He had always dreamed of one day getting a zodiac (the generic name for RIB) and going boat camping on the coast.
 The idea had always been in my mind.
-After living on Salt Spring for 15 years and owning 2 snail boats I came to the conclusion sail boats are great for sailing but almost useless for getting into little beaches and exploring.
-RIBs are the perfect boat for the avid explore.
-The boats offer speed, safety, economy and freedom to pull into almost any beach at any time.
+After living on Salt Spring for 15 years and owning 2 snail boats I came to the conclusion sailboats are great for sailing but almost useless for getting to too few beaches and exploring.
+RIBs are the perfect boat for the avid explorer.
+The boats offer speed, safety, economy, and freedom to pull into almost any beach at any time.

 Our trip started on a slow note with Keith, who is 17, dragging and making me load and prep all the gear.
 All he had to do was get his life jacket and a few clothes.
-We made it to the boat launch in Long harbour on Salt Spring Island and Keith realized he had forgotten his life jacket.
-In stead of yelling at him I just gave him mine and drove the car home and met him at the beach off Walkers Hook.
-To me life jackets are something that need to be worn on a boat at all times by all.
-As a ex army Combat diver who spent too long in the cold water I know the shock of going over board only too well.
+We made it to the boat launch in Long Harbour on Salt Spring Island and Keith realized he had forgotten his life jacket.
+Instead of yelling at him I just gave him mine and drove the car home and met him at the beach off Walkers Hook.
+To me, life jackets are something that needs to be worn on a boat at all times by all.
+As an ex-army Combat diver who spent too long in the cold water, I know the shock of going overboard only too well.
 I’m always surprised at how few wear their life jackets while on the water.
-I do know once something happens it to late to put one on.
+I do know once something happens it’s too late to put one on.

 We were finally on the water and headed for Dionisio Point on the north tip of Galliano Island.
-Note to readers some of the Gulf island were named by the Spaniards and some were named by the English.
-The thing about the park is one has to go through the fast running Porlier Pass to get to the park.
-The tide rip in the pass is amazing hitting 6-8 knots with standing waves and whirl pools.
-We were going with the tide and bobbing along slow.
+Note to readers some of the Gulf Islands were named by the Spaniards and some were named by the English.
+The thing about the park is one has to go through the fast-running Porlier Pass to get to the park.
+The tide rip in the pass is amazing hitting 6-8 knots with standing waves and whirlpools.
+We were going with the tide and bobbing along slowly.
 I had the chart plotter right in front of me and we still managed to hit a rock.
-It is a treacherous water way.
+It is a treacherous waterway.
 Luckily it was a glancing blow with no damage done.
-We made it into the beach and surveyed the camp sites.
-The wind was blowing into the bay and with a combination of swirling water, current and wind it was not some where I wanted to anchor to the RIP off of.
+We made it to the beach and surveyed the campsites.
+The wind was blowing into the bay and with a combination of swirling water, current and wind it was not somewhere I wanted to anchor to the Rib.
 We shoved off and headed north.

 We were going past Valdes Island and spotted an abandoned town site.
 Later I read it was First Nations land.
-We went into the beach to explore an it was a little on the creepy side.
-We found an old grave yard that has gone into total disrepair.
+We went to the beach to explore and it was a little on the creepy side.
+We found an old graveyard that has gone into total disrepair.
 Seems as if ‘old Bill’ had a good long life and his marker is one of the few that was not smashed or defaced.

 a naked person waiting to greet us.
-Later we found out we had meet crazy Pete of Valdes Island.
-He seemed like he wanted to chat but it was a little to much to see.
-We moved on and headed up to Silva Bay area off Gabriola Island.
-It seemed very busy with mega West Van yachts and no apparent camp ground.
+Later we found out we had met the crazy Pete of Valdes Island.
+He seemed like he wanted to chat but it was a little too much to see.
+We moved on and headed up to the Silva Bay area off Gabriola Island.
+It seemed very busy with mega West Van yachts and no apparent campground.
 We had fun blasting through the various channels and bays.
 With one last blast down False narrows and then back through Dodds narrows we headed back to Blackberry Point on Valdes Island (the campground we had passed).
 We beached and set up camp in short order.

 We settled down for the night.
 I was just telling Keith about Brother x11 who had lived on Valdes.
 Nothing like adding a little drama to the night.
-My knowledge of Brother x11 cult was very limited but the rumor of buried gold is a good way to keep the adventure real.
-I was just having my supper and a small pod of Killer whales happened to swim by our camp site.
+My knowledge of Brother x11 cult was very limited but the rumour of buried gold is a good way to keep the adventure real.
+I was just having my supper and a small pod of Killer whales happened to swim by our campsite.

-The odd thing was the sign that Parks Canada had up saying this was a sensitive eco system and banned all boats from the lagoon.
-I must say I have never seen a former brick factory posted as a sensitive eco system but then again whats not a sensitive eco system.
-Before bed we went on a little hike out to the end of the spit.
-Keith went to the end and I waited for him at the half way point.
+The odd thing was the sign that Parks Canada had up said this was a sensitive ecosystem and banned all boats from the lagoon.
+I must say I have never seen a former brick factory posted as a sensitive ecosystem but then again what’s not a sensitive ecosystem.
+Before bed, we went on a little hike out to the end of the spit.
+Keith went to the end and I waited for him at the halfway point.
 I figured if the tide came in fast someone would have to go get the boat and be the rescue party.
 The beaches on Sidney Island are made of silky smooth sand.
 We headed back to camp along the east side of the island not knowing there was no access off the beach.
 There is a vertical cliff of approx 100 ft going all away around the east side of the island.
 What to do?
 Most would turn around and go back but being me we bashed on and found a spot where the deer made small trails up the cliff.
 We managed to crawl up the cliff on the very stinky trail.
-Luckily we were parallel to the camp site after a good wash up we took in the gorgeous sunset.
-We sleep well after the last jet came into Victoria International airport.
-Maybe this is why the camp site is almost empty, it’s under the flight line.
+Luckily we were parallel to the campsite after a good wash up we took in the gorgeous sunset.
+We slept well after the last jet came into Victoria International airport.
+Maybe this is why the campsite is almost empty, it’s under the flight line.

 The next morning we got up and moved the boat to where we could load it.
-As we were loading the boat 3 20ish beer drinking bikini clad girls were using a small sheet of plywood as a surf board on the sandy beach.
+As we were loading the boat 3 20ish beer-drinking bikini-clad girls were using a small sheet of plywood as a surfboard on the sandy beach.
 I think they wanted Keith to help them surf.
-Keith is to young to drink beer so we left them to their fun.
+Keith is too young to drink beer so we left them for their fun.
 I’m sure someone would be by to help them learn how to beach surf.
-Off we went heading east with a short cut through USA water.
-We went past Stewart Island light house and waved to the people on the hill.
+Off we went heading east with a shortcut through USA water.
+We went past Stewart Island lighthouse and waved to the people on the hill.
 I’m really not sure why people in boats wave at people on the land, it does seem odd, but why stop something that is fun to do.

-As we skirted south of Saturna Island the wind kicked up with gust up to approx 20 plus knots which made it rather wet in the open boats so we got in close to the shore of Saturna.
-Being a real estate agent I could not help myself and had to take a couple of photos of the unique homes that are perched on the south facing high bank.
-One we called the lawyers home because it was built split up into two homes and the other was the popes home with a spot to stand and give Sunday mass.
+As we skirted south of Saturna Island the wind kicked up with gusts up to approx 20 plus knots which made it rather wet in the open boats so we got in close to the shore of Saturna.
+Being a real estate agent I could not help myself and had to take a couple of photos of the unique homes that are perched on the south-facing high bank.
+One we called the lawyer’s home because it was built split up into two homes and the other was the pope’s home with a spot to stand and give Sunday mass.

-On the south east tip on Saturna is a park with an old light house “East Point” from a bygone era it’s the west coast version of Peggy’s cove without the tourist.
+On the southeast tip of Saturna is a park with an old lighthouse “East Point” from a bygone era it’s the west coast version of Peggy’s cove without the tourist.

-We decided to push trough to boat passage and back to protected waters.
+We decided to push through to boat passage and back to protected waters.
 It had been a long day of banging around in the boat with nothing to eat but chips.
-Once through the very narrow boat passage we made a bee line to the pub on Saturna for a late lunch.
+Once through the very narrow boat passage we made a beeline to the pub on Saturna for a late lunch.

 Pub food is always good for the soul especially when one is not a good cook and the thought of eating our rations was not that appealing.

 After stuffing ourselves we headed off to Bedwell harbour via the canal between North and South Pender.
 Keith drove at the speed limit.
-I was trying to goat him into doing a James Bond full speed pass but he is just so practical and cautious.
-Our last night was all quiet no beer drinking girls there to pester us.
-Other than a fantastic breakfast at the pub on Pender it was a calm last day run home.
+I was trying to goat him into doing a James Bond full-speed pass but he is just so practical and cautious.
+Our last night was all quiet no beer-drinking girls there to pester us.
+Other than a fantastic breakfast at the pub on Pender, it was calm last day run home.

 Cheers Scott and Keith Simmons from Salt Spring Island BC